REC reissues IR35 reform alert, as IT contractor demand keeps tumbling

 Since then, demand for IT skills on a contract basis has turned negative, and is now accelerating, given it sank to 48.0 in January, from 48.6 in December and 48.8 in November.

 “I don’t like asking for delays….but HMRC need to get the policy design right,” said Mr Carberry, implying the ‘wrong’ policy design is currently making clients stop engagements.

 He added: “The biggest issue has been client-education, on the choices they now have.”

 According to REC member agencies in January, nine IT contractor skills were hard to come by; C#; CAD, Data Science; Database Development; Development; IT, Java and Technology.

 The permanent IT market was in "short supply" of CAD, Data Science, Data Science, Database Development, Development, IT and Technology too, and four others – Analysis, Design Management, Software Engineering and Technical Sales.

-Search Contract jobs here
+Editor's Note: You can search Contract jobs here